mongodb/motor/doc/differences.rst

         with fs.new_file() as grid_in:
             grid_in.write('data')

-    But ``MotorGridIn``'s :meth:`~motor.MotorGridIn.close` takes a callback, so it must be called explicitly.
+    But ``MotorGridIn``'s :meth:`~motor.MotorGridIn.close` method is
+    asynchronous, so it must be called explicitly.

 is_locked
 ---------

-:meth:`~motor.MotorClient.is_locked` in Motor is a method requiring a callback, whereas in PyMongo it is a property of :class:`~pymongo.mongo_client.MongoClient`.
+:meth:`~motor.MotorClient.is_locked` in Motor is a method returning a Future or accepting a callback, whereas in PyMongo it is a *property* of :class:`~pymongo.mongo_client.MongoClient`.

 system_js